Garry Flitcroft: Managerial career

 On 23 March 2009, it was announced that Flitcroft would replace Lee Merricks as manager of Northern Premier League side Leigh Genesis.
 This also came with the news that the club had moved into their new ground at Leigh Sports Village.
 Flitcroft left Leigh Genesis after revealing to the media that he and many of his players had not been paid at Leigh for some time, and moved to Leigh's rivals, Chorley F.C. in May 2010.

-Flitcroft was hugely successful at Chorley, earning them two promotions - as Northern Premier League Division One play-off winners in 2010–11 and then Premier Division Champions in 2013–14.
+Flitcroft was hugely successful at Chorley, earning them two promotions – as Northern Premier League Division One play-off winners in 2010–11 and then Premier Division Champions in 2013–14.
 He immediately guided Chorley to 4th place in the Conference North but lost 3–2 at home to Guiseley in the Play Off Final.
 On 2 July 2015, Flitcroft stepped down as manager and his assistant Matt Jansen was put in charge.
-He is still at the club in a director's role.

 Personal life

-Flitcroft's brother David was also a midfielder who played in the lower divisions but who is now Director of Football of Port Vale.
+Flitcroft's brother David was also a midfielder who played in the lower divisions.
 Flitcroft married Karen, whom he had met at Turton High School, and the couple had three children.
 The couple subsequently divorced.

 Flitcroft, now owner of a timber frame business called "Flitcraft" with his son Thomas, faced trial in 2019 following a legal dispute.
 In September 2020 he won the case against a rival business.